stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 - SharePoint and SQL Server forums cluster fairly distinctly.
 - Shorter titles and questions attract more success.
-- MSFT involvement dropped off significantly as the 2013 progressed.
+- MSFT involvement dropped off significantly as 2013 progressed.
 - Time of day and day of week impact TTFR much more than TTFA.
 </section>
 </section>